 InnSiders Guide: Our Recommendations & Tips to Help You Maximize Your Time in Salem

-One of our recommendations is that you pre-visit Salem by checking out Destination Salem and Welcome to Salem for upcoming events & schedules.
-Download the Salem Visitor’s Guide.
+One of our recommendations is that you pre-visit Salem by checking out Destination Salem for upcoming events & schedules.
+Download the Salem Visitor’s Guide and the Salem Still Making History App from Destination Salem.
 Read Travel articles about Salem.

 Get the Go Boston card and have it shipped to your home or here to Northey Street House.
 It gets you into many popular Boston AND Salem attractions including the more expensive Boston trolley rides.

-If using a smart phone, get the free MBTA app for commuter rail schedule and ticket purchases.
-It saves you ~$3 surcharge that they tack on tickets purchased on board.
+If using a smart phone, get the free MBTA (Massachusetts Bay Transportation Authority) App for commuter rail schedule and ticket purchases.
+It saves you a few dollars surcharge that they tack on tickets purchased on board.

 Must see Recommendations:

-Do at least one witch thing: Witch Dungeon, Witch House, or Witch Museum.
-Free: Witch Trials Memorial, Old Burying Point (the oldest cemetary in the USA), Howard Street Cemetary (2nd oldest cemetary in the USA where Giles Corey was pressed to death)
+Do at least one witch thing: Witch Dungeon, Witch House, or Salem Witch Museum.
+Free: Witch Trials Memorial, Old Burying Point (the oldest cemetary in the USA), Howard Street Cemetary (2nd oldest cemetary in the USA where Giles Corey was pressed to death) and Proctor’s Ledge Memorial (where hangings took place).

 Peabody Essex Museum: Don’t miss the 200 year old Chinese House (30 minute self guided audio tour) & 3 century (1600, 1700 & 1800) house (1 hr.) docent guided tour.
 Get your timed tickets for these house tours and work your day around them, it will be well worth it.
 Allot the bulk of the day for this oldest museum in the United States started by merchant traders.
 Don’t miss the 18th Century room which is Salem history in a nutshell.
 If you’re a museum lover, get the 2 day pass, there is so much here.